High court allows Nick Carter’s counterclaim to move forward in sex assault lawsuit

 The Supreme Court released a similar order in November, affirming Hardy’s decision allowing Carter’s countersuit against Ruth to move forward, court records show.

-Ruth had alleged that Carter assaulted her after a Backstreet Boys concert, and that he is a “‘serial’ rapist and abuser who has sexually assault other people,” according to the November ruling.
+Ruth had alleged that Carter assaulted her after a Backstreet Boys concert and that he is a “‘serial’ rapist and abuser who has sexually assaulted other people,” according to the November ruling.

 Contact Katelyn Newberg at knewberg@reviewjournal.com or 702-383-0240.